Samurai: Sengoku period

 Large numbers of ashigaru (foot soldiers) in close formation began to use yari (spears) and tanegashima (gun), changing battlefield tactics and the equipment of the samurai class.

 Daimyo who became more powerful as the shogunate's control weakened were called (戦国大名, sengoku daimyo), and they often came from shugo daimyo, deputy Shugo (守護代, Shugodai), and local masters (国人, kokujin or kunibito).
 In other words, sengoku daimyo differed from shugo daimyo in that a sengoku daimyo was able to rule the region on his own, without being appointed by the shogun.

 During this period, the traditional master-servant relationship between the lord and his vassals broke down, with the vassals eliminating the lord, internal clan and vassal conflicts over leadership of the lord's family, and frequent rebellion and puppetry by branch families against the lord's family.
 These events sometimes led to the rise of samurai to the rank of sengoku daimyo.
 For example, Hōjō Sōun was the first samurai to rise to the rank of sengoku daimyo during this period.
 Uesugi Kenshin was an example of a Shugodai who became sengoku daimyo by weakening and eliminating the power of the lord.

 This period was marked by the loosening of samurai culture, with people born into other social strata sometimes making a name for themselves as warriors and thus becoming de facto samurai.
 One such example is Toyotomi Hideyoshi, a well-known figure who rose from a peasant background to become a samurai, sengoku daimyo, and kampaku (Imperial Regent).

+In 1543, Portuguese explorers taught the Japanese how to make matchlock muskets.
+The Japanese took a quick liking to this new weapon.
+Initially, they were items of prestige wielded only by samurai, but certain daimyo noticed that muskets took only a week or two of training to master and therefore should be used in large numbers by peasant infantry.

 From this time on, infantrymen called ashigaru, who were mobilized from the peasantry, were mobilized in even greater numbers than before, and the importance of the infantry, which had begun in the Nanboku-chō period, increased even more.
 When matchlocks were introduced from Portugal in 1543, Japanese swordsmiths immediately began to improve and mass-produce them.
 The Japanese matchlock was named tanegashima after the Tanegashima island, which is believed to be the place where it was first introduced to Japan.
 By the end of the Sengoku Period, there were hundreds of thousands of arquebuses in Japan and a large army of nearly 100,000 men clashing with each other.